2408-capstone-team5/harrier-site/src/assets/content/problem-domain.md

 GHA becomes a natural choice as a CI/CD tool.

-With GHA Marketplace being a welcoming environment/community for innovation, it provides a space where teams like us can explore various ways to make a contribution.
+### With GHA Marketplace being a welcoming environment/community for innovation, it provides a space where teams like us can explore various ways to make a contribution.

+---

-## Slower than desirable CI Build Speed
+## Slow CI Build Speeds

 The speed of automation is a critical factor in unlocking the full benefits of CI/CD (outlined above), as faster automation equates to rapid feedback loops, and faster the feedback, the more agile and efficient the development workflow.
 Both CI and CD processes can be optimized to enhance automation speed, but the impact of CI speed is greater than CD speed as the frequency of code integration is far greater than the frequency of software deployment.